 ALX148's initial hematologic clinical trial was a Phase 1b expansion trial in combination with rituximab to treat subjects with relapsed/refractory NHL.
 This was an open-label, multisite trial to assess safety.
 Subjects received ALX148 10 mg/kg QW or 15 mg/kg QW in combination with rituximab 375 mg/m2 administered as an intravenous infusion QW for four doses followed by once monthly for eight doses.
 In order to meet inclusion criteria, subjects must have had no curative therapy or standard approved therapy option available to them.
-Across all cohorts, as of June 30, 2020, subjects had received a median of three lines of therapy prior to enrollment in the ALX148 trial.
+Across all cohorts, as of October 1, 2020, subjects had received a median of three lines of therapy prior to enrollment in the ALX148 trial.
 These were heavily pre-treated subjects, all of whom had progressed on previous rituximab-containing regimens.

-Responses were evaluated according to Lugano 2014 response criteria and reported as of June 30, 2020.
-As of June 30, 2020, ALX148 had been administered to 33 subjects.
-All subjects were response evaluable.
-11 had indolent lymphomas and 22 had aggressive lymphomas.
-There were 11 subjects enrolled to the higher dose 15 mg/kg QW cohort.
-This cohort achieved an ORR of 63.6% (7/11).
-The ORR in the lower dose 10 mg/kg OW cohort was 40.9% (9/22).
+Responses were evaluated according to the Lugano 2014 response criteria and reported as of October 1, 2020.
+As of October 1, 2020, ALX148 had been administered to 33 subjects.
+Thirty-two subjects were response evaluable.
+Eleven subjects had indolent lymphomas and 22 had aggressive lymphomas.
+There were 11 subjects enrolled to the higher dose 15 mg/kg QW cohort, 10 of whom were response evaluable.
+This cohort achieved an ORR of 70.0% (7/10).
+The ORR reported in the lower dose 10 mg/kg QW cohort was 40.9% (9/22).